piotrekwitkowski/LibraryNFC/README.md

 To deploy the applications two NFC-capable Android phones are needed.
 My setup included motorola one (Emulator) and Nexus 4 (Reader).
 I have tested emulation with some Sony and Huawei phones and it didn't work so well.
 You can use [CTSVerifier](https://source.android.com/compatibility/cts/verifier) to test your phone's NFC capabilities.

 I was using Android Studio version 3.6.1.

+## Issues
+Although I don't plan to update the app anytime soon, feel free to open Issues if you need clarification or help with NFC.
+I'd like to thank this way for many others that provided me with resources.
+Please consider starring the repo if you like it!